apigee-labs/rapier/README.md

                 entity: Item

 This API defines a single resource at the URL `/to-dos` whose type is `To_do_list`.
-In the relationships section, you can see that each `To_do_list` has a property called `items` that represents a multi-valued relationship to the `Items` of the list.
+In the relationships section, you can see that each `To_do_list` has a property called `items` that represents a multi-valued relationship to the `Items` of the `To_do_list`.
 The value of the `items` property will be a URL that points to a Collection resource that contains information on each item of the `To_do_list`.
 In JSON, the `To_do_list` at `/to-dos` will actually look like this:

     {'self_link': 'http://example.org/to-dos',